 Why the Fastest-Growing eCommerce Brands Are Choosing Next.js Storefronts on Spree

-There is a reason brands like Maisonette deliver the kind of shopping experience that feels effortless — pages load instantly, checkout is smooth, and every detail feels intentional.
-They run Next.js storefronts on Spree’s open-source eCommerce backend.
-Now, with a new ready-to-use storefront starter, any business can launch that same caliber of experience — without the timeline or budget that used to require.
+There is a reason brands like Maisonette deliver the kind of shopping experience that feels effortless.
+Pages load instantly, checkout is smooth, and every detail feels intentional.
+They run Next.js storefronts on Spree’s open-source headless ecommerce backend.
+Now, with a new ready-to-use storefront starter, any business can launch that same caliber of experience without the timeline or budget that used to require.

 One investment powers every channel.
 The Next.js storefront is just the beginning.
-The same Spree backend can also power a mobile app, a wholesale portal, a marketplace, or an AI shopping assistant inside ChatGPT.
+The same Spree backend can also power a mobile app, a wholesale portal, a marketplace, or an AI shopping assistant.
 You build once, then expand wherever your customers are.
 Read more about why pairing an open-source eCommerce backend with Next.js delivers a future-proof platform.

 A shopping experience your competitors cannot copy.
 SaaS platforms give everyone the same templates.
-With Next.js and Spree, your team has complete creative control — and that is how brands like those in our Next.js showcase build storefronts that feel unmistakably theirs.
+With Next.js and Spree, your team has complete creative control.
+That is how brands like those in our Next.js showcase build storefronts that feel unmistakably theirs.

 Your team connects it to Spree and has a running store in minutes.
 From there, they customize the look and feel, the user flows, and the checkout experience to match your brand.
 It is your code, your brand, your rules.